≈ 90 minutes · No intermission

 Program notes by Dr. Hannah Chan-Hartley

-Yosuke Kawasaki currently serves as Concertmaster of the NAC Orchestra.
+Yosuke Kawasaki currently serves as Concertmaster of the NAC Orchestra and Guest Concertmaster of the NHK Symphony Orchestra in Tokyo.
 His versatile musicianship allows him to pursue a career in orchestra, solo, and chamber music.
-His orchestral career began with the Montgomery Symphony Orchestra and soon led to Mito Chamber Orchestra, Saito Kinen Orchestra, and Japan Century Orchestra, all of which he led as concertmaster.
-His solo and chamber music career spans five continents, collaborating with artists such as Seiji Ozawa, Pinchas Zukerman, and Yo-Yo Ma, and appearing in the world's most prestigious halls such as Carnegie Hall, Suntory Hall, and the Royal Concertgebouw.
+His orchestral career began with the Montgomery Symphony Orchestra and soon led to the Mito Chamber Orchestra, the Saito Kinen Orchestra, and the Japan Century Orchestra, all of which he led as concertmaster.
+His solo and chamber music career spans five continents, collaborating with artists such as Seiji Ozawa, Pinchas Zukerman, and Yo-Yo Ma and appearing in the world’s most prestigious halls such as Carnegie Hall, Suntory Hall, and the Royal Concertgebouw.

-Kawasaki's current regular ensembles are Trio Ink and the Mito String Quartet.
-His passion for chamber music led to his appointment as Music Director to the Affinis Music Festival in Japan.
-He is also an artistic advisor to a new chamber music festival, Off the Beaten Path, in Bulgaria.
+Yosuke’s current regular ensembles are Trio Ink and the Mito String Quartet.
+His passion for chamber music led to his appointment as Music Director of the Affinis Music Festival in Japan.
+He is also an artistic advisor to the chamber music festival Off the Beaten Path in Bulgaria.

-As an educator Kawasaki has given masterclasses and performed side by side with students in schools across Canada.
-Well versed in the string quartet literature he was entrusted by Seiji Ozawa as the youngest faculty member of the Ozawa International Chamber Music Academy at the age of 26.
+As an educator, Yosuke has given masterclasses and performed alongside students in schools across Canada.
+Well-versed in the string quartet literature, he was entrusted by Seiji Ozawa as the youngest faculty member of the Ozawa International Chamber Music Academy at age 26.
 He was also an adjunct professor of violin at the University of Ottawa School of Music from 2013 to 2022 alongside the beloved pedagogue Yehonatan Berick.

-Kawasaki began his violin studies at the age of six with his father Masao Kawasaki and Setsu Goto.
-He was subsequently accepted into The Juilliard School Pre-College Division and further continued his education and graduated from The Juilliard School in 1998 under the tutorship of Dorothy DeLay, Hyo Kang, Felix Galimir, and Joel Smirnoff.
+Yosuke began his violin studies at age six with his father, Masao Kawasaki, and Setsu Goto.
+He was subsequently accepted into The Juilliard School Pre-College Division, where he furthered his education.
+He graduated from The Juilliard School in 1998 under the tutorship of Dorothy DeLay, Hyo Kang, Felix Galimir, and Joel Smirnoff.

 Mintje van Lier (1982) is Principal Second violin with Canada’s National Arts Centre Orchestra.